doublealogic/plotly-challenge/README.md

 6. Updated all of the plots any time that a new sample is selected.

 ## Step 2: Additional Gauge Chart

+* I adapted this Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.

+* To match with my data, I modified the example gauge code to account for values ranging from 0 through 9.

+* Updated the chart whenever a new sample is selected.

+## Data Source

+Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
+Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)